 Step 2: Cover Up Under eye Circles

 How to apply concealer under eyes?
 Use a concealer that’s not more than two shades lighter than your natural skin tone.
 What you want to do is brighten the area under the eye by creating two inverted triangles and blending them out using your brush or beauty sponge.

 Step 3: Conceal Redness Around The Nose

-If you have any redness or discoloration around the nose, the best way to apply concealer is to take a little amount of concealer and blend it out thoroughly.
+If you have any redness or discoloration around the nose, the best way to apply concealer is to take a little amount and blend it out thoroughly.